Over farm laws, PM Modi tears into opposition, praises reforms | NewsBytes

 Addressing farmers of Madhya Pradesh on Friday, Prime Minister Narendra Modi said that the three laws, which have sparked a massive agitation, were not passed overnight.

-He claimed for the last 25-30 years deliberation on these reforms had been going on.
+He claimed deliberation on these reforms had been going on for the last 25-30 years.

 The BJP leader also lambasted the opposition for indulging in petty politics and misleading farmers.